matxa/ConTime/README.md

 ### class WeekCalendar()
-<b>WeekCalendar is a class that generates a weekly calender for employee, given a SUNDAY - week start day</b>
+<b>WeekCalendar is a class that generates a weekly calendar for employee, given a SUNDAY - week start day</b>
 <pre>
 <b>__init__()</b>
     - employee_id